What school league tables do not tell you

-School league tables have caused a lot of agony and misunderstanding.
+League tables have caused a lot of agony and misunderstanding.
 As raw statistics, they are more or less meaningless.
 You will observe, for a start, that results swing wildly according to which newspaper you happen to look at.

 - The pupils’ IQs: Two Ds for some pupils is a triumph of wonderful teaching.